13 Mar Classified Information – The Vatican Shadow Files

 ** Media theorist Geert Lovink asserts that blogging is “essentially a nihilist exercise, a digital self-fashioning that actually negates critical engagement, privileging self-promotion over analytical interventions.”
 Nicolas Carr considers it “a flat noise of opinion – a Socrates’ nightmare.”
 (Falconer, R., 2015.).
 While this quote, thanks to social media, can easily be translated to a whole internet, there is a honest intent in this article – it’s conceived in order to champion an inspiring artist and possibly encourage others to do their own (rewarding) research.

-*** The header image is sourced from Tumblr and there’s no author credited.
+*** The header image is sourced and cropped from here.
 The rest of the images are sourced from the Vatican Shadow’s posters, record artworks and ‘zines.
 The original images are cropped in order to match the site’s visual direction.
 In case you’re the author and would like to get some images removed, please let me know here.